nathanaday/SatellitePrediction/README.md

 `pip install -r requirements.txt`

-**To use SatellitePrediction, run Main.py and follow the prompts.**

 ### DETAILED USE

+There should be a directory in the project files called */output*.
+This is where the TLE satellite data, database, and obsfiles will be stored.
+The directory does not need to contain anything for the program to run, so it can be emptied as often as the user wants.

-Further explanation for user inputs:
+Further explanation of user inputs:

 `Enter observation location (city, street, or nearby landmark...):`